sharadregoti/tyk-docs/tyk-docs/content/tyk-cloud/teams-&-users/user-roles.md

 * Team Admin
 * Team Member

 Billing Admins are responsible for the billing management of the Tyk Cloud account.
-Organisation Admins, Team Admins and Team Members are responsible for managing the Tyk Cloud organization hierarchy and deploying/managing stacks, as well as having access to the Tyk Dashboard to manage APIs.
+Organization Admins, Team Admins and Team Members are responsible for managing the Tyk Cloud organization hierarchy and deploying/managing stacks, as well as having access to the Tyk Dashboard to manage APIs.
 Users of Tyk Cloud are usually DevOps, Architects and sometimes Engineers or Managers.

 You can [add users to the Tyk Dashboard]({{< ref "basic-config-and-security/security/dashboard/create-users" >}}) itself instead of inviting them as Tyk Cloud users.
 These users would likely be your API Developers and Engineers who manage the APIs.